Golden desert dunes glowing under a warm evening sky

 Lahbab vs Al Marmoom safari, Dubai's two dune systems compared

 The 30-second answer routes by what the photograph and the day are for, rather than by personal preference.
-The decision matrix below scores both systems across 9 criteria, but the shortlist of routings covers 90 percent of bookings.
+The decision matrix below scores both systems across 9 criteria, but the shortlist of routings covers most bookings.

 Side-by-side spec sheet, Lahbab vs Al Marmoom on 7 attributes